-A Charterer Member stems bunkers on an Entered Ship.
-The master of the Ship refuses to burn the bunkers alleging that they are off spec.The charterer orders the Ship to the nearest bunkering port where an analyst appointed by the charterer confirms that the bunkers cannot be burned without causing damage to the Ship.
+A charterer Member stems bunkers on an entered ship.
+The master of the ship refuses to burn the bunkers alleging that they are off spec.
+The charterer orders the ship to the nearest bunkering port where an analyst appointed by the charterer confirms that the bunkers cannot be burned without causing damage to the ship.
 The bunkers are offloaded and the tanks cleaned so that fresh bunkers can be stemmed.

-The Association will cover the Member for the costs incurred in preventing damage to the Ship including:
+Britannia will cover the Member for the costs incurred in preventing damage to the ship including the:

-- the costs of deviation to the port of refuge and associated port costs - the fees of the analyst - the costs of de-bunkering the Ship - the costs of cleaning and making good the bunker tanks
+- costs of deviation to the port of refuge and associated port costs - fees of the analyst - · costs of de-bunkering the ship - · costs of cleaning and making good the bunker tanks.